semohr/webgpu_checkers/README.md

 # Checkers WebGPU Demo

-A simple checkers game using WebGpu with star trek theming.
-It was mainly created to explore the new (2023) WebGpu API and not to create a fully functional game, especially user input is not very polished.
+This is a simple checkers game implemented using WebGPU, featuring a Star Trek theme.
+The primary purpose of this project is to explore the new (2023) WebGPU API, rather than creating a fully functional game.
+Please note that the user input functionality is not yet refined.

-Feel free to have a look at the code and use it as a starting point for your own WebGpu projects.
+Feel free to examine the source code and utilize it as a starting point for your own WebGPU projects.

-WEBGPU IS STILL IN DEVELOPMENT AND NOT SUPPORTED BY ALL BROWSERS.
-THIS DEMO WILL ONLY WORK WITH WEBGPU ENABLED.
-SEE [HERE](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API#browser_compatibility) FOR COMPATIBILITY.

-I have put a demo online here (TODO)
+Note: WebGPU is still under development and may not be supported by all browsers.
+This demo will only function correctly on browsers with WebGPU enabled.
+For browser compatibility details, refer to the [Mozilla Developer Network documentation](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API#browser_compatibility).

+Check out the online demo [here](https://webgpu-checkers.vercel.app/).

 ![Demo](./demo.png)

-## Run
+## How to run

+To run the demo locally, follow these steps:

+- Clone this repository.
+- Run `npm install` to install the necessary dependencies.
-You can run it locally by cloning the repo and running `npm install` and `npm run dev`.
-This will start a local server on port 4000.
+- Execute `npm run dev` to start a local server on port 4000.

 ## Assets
+The following assets were used in this project:

 -   [Checker 3D Meshes](https://www.thingiverse.com/thing:5791393)
 -   [Table](https://skfb.ly/6BYHM) by yryabchenko is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/).